-

 On Aug.
 27, an integrated group of members of the Youth Council of the National Association for the Advancement of Colored People (NAACP) held a sit-in at a segregated lunch counter.
 A mob of 200 White male Ku Klux Klan members gathered in Hemming Park, armed with ax handles and baseball bats.
 They chased the activists out of the lunch counter and attacked them in the streets.

 The White mob began to assault any African American person they found.
-Police observed but did nothing until a group of African Americans called Boomerangs, which the press referred to as a "street gang," arrived to protect activists.
+Police observed but did nothing until a group of African Americans called the Boomerangs, which the press referred to as a "street gang," arrived to protect activists.
 Only then did police intervene and arrest members of the Boomerangs and African Americans who tried to stop the beatings.

 In 2020, then President Trump released a press release that proclaimed the site of Ax Handle Saturday as part of the African American Civil Rights network.